kraist • Hear it!

 Part of Speech: Noun, proper

 Meaning: The Western European epithet used in referring to Jesus of Nazareth, who was born in Bethlehem in or about 1 AD (CE) and who died some 33 years later.
-Christians throughout the world celebrate his resurrection from that death today.
+Christians throughout the world celebrate his birth today.

 Notes: Jesus Christ (Jesus, the Anointed) is believed by millions to be the Son of God, the Messiah predicted in the Old Testament.
 Millions of others believe him to be the prophet of God.
 Everyone agrees that Christ is the source of the Christian doctrine that has survived until this day.
 This name gave us the adjective, Christian, and its noun, Christianity, referring both to the doctrine preached by Christ and the collective body of all believers in that doctrine, as in world Christianity (or Christendom).